usernamehw/vscode-find-jump/README.md

 - [ ] ✨ Option to search in all visible editors (split/grid)
 - [ ] ✨ Command to go to the next/previous match
-- [ ] 🐎 Option to render decoraitons on top of the text instead of prepending (that moves the entire text)